LMamon/Image-Processing/README.md

-# Binary images analysis
+# Image Processing

 This project is an inttroduction to image processing and computer vision.
-It demonstrates how to analyze geometric properties of objects/shapes in binary images, LSIS+ convolution, linear and non-linear image filters, and converting to fourier transforms using the openCV library.
+It demonstrates how to analyze geometric properties of objects/shapes in binary images.
+Includes more image processing operations for color images including: linear and non-linear image filters, and converting to fourier transforms using the openCV library.

 ## Features
 - Converts color images to binary.